Our advisory service

 If your project is large scale with a local authority or commercial origin or your tiles are Listed and of historic importance then you may need more detailed help and support in the form of a consultancy report.
 We will be pleased to help with Listed Building planning applications.
 Please contact us for initial advice at the email address.

-The Jackfield Conservation Studio is a small company with a wide range of skills, expertise and experience.
+The Jackfield Conservation Studio is an advisory service with a wide range of skills, expertise and experience.
 Senior conservator, Lesley Durbin, began working in conservation in 1983 with the Ironbridge Gorge Museum’s ceramics conservation programme.

 The Jackfield Conservation Studio was formed in 1990 eventually establishing itself as a leading company in the field of tile conservation and restoration, covering architectural tile schemes from the Medieval through to Art Deco and Modern.